ItalianEngineer/iPodZero/README.md

-# Clickwheel-PiPod
+# iPodZero
-The code used for the PiPod project
+The code used for the iPodZero project